Code-Institute-Submissions/bw-ci-milestone2/README.md

 ## Testing

+### Test Successful

+* More Info button Modal
+    * clicking on 'More Info' button should display modal on both desktop and mobile views, all the data inside the modal should display neatly and be responsive.
+    * the modal should close only when clicking 'X' or outside of the content container of the modal.

+* Correct attribute ( target="blank" ) is used for all external links to display foreign websites in new tab.
+* Featured Container Carousel should work on all mobile devices.

+### Test Unsucessful

+* Featured Container Carousel does not work on Chrome's mobile browser, tested on multiple smartphones.
 ## Deployment

 The site is hosted on GitHub Pages and is update automatically with every commit to the master branch.